BettercareHealth/bettercare/nc/nc-1.md

 > Meconium-stained infants must be suctioned before delivery of the shoulders.

 Note
 :	A recent study in countries where severe meconium aspiration is uncommon suggests that suctioning meconium-stained infants at delivery is not needed.
 However, these findings probably do not apply to services where monitoring in labour is poor, intrapartum hypoxia is an important cause of neonatal death, ccaesarean section rates are low and severe meconium aspiration syndrome is common.
-A meconium aspirator, which attaches between the endotracheal tube and bag, is very useful.
+A&nbsp;meconium aspirator, which attaches between the endotracheal tube and bag, is very useful.

 ### 1-23 How can you reduce the risk of meconium aspiration after delivery?